-10. The EC must maintain its role and support ERICs beyond the preparation phase, through instruments such as the INFRADEV contracts, to support and facilitate international collaboration.
+6. The EC must maintain its role and support ERICs beyond the preparation phase, through instruments such as the INFRADEV contracts and promoting their participation in all the pillars of the EU Framework Programme, to support and facilitate the international collaboration.